dalten-collective/keep/README.md

 - `%many`
   Set or unset repeating backups to the specified ship.

-  The frequency is either null for unsetting, or the desired frequency for setting.
+  The frequency is either null for unsetting, or the desired frequency in seconds for setting.

   If setting repeating backups and this agent **hasn't** been backed up to the specified ship before, this will trigger an immediate backup.